 and represents virtual, rather than real states.
 Action eigenvalues for the conventional wavefunction are

-derived through Im[φ[r]]=0, from the condition of arbitrary phase.
+derived through Im[φ[r]]=0, a condition of arbitrary phase.
 Likewise, action eigenvalues for the inverse wavefunction are

 Both wavefunctions φ[r] and φ-[r'] share exclusively the action eigenvalues satisfying N/2=2/N-; that is, corresponding to spins 1/2, 1 and 2 -- those of most familiar particles: fermions, photons, and gravitons, respectively.
-Photons, having spin one, manifest as maximally symmetric (i. e., of dualistic eigennumber ground state) between real and virtual phase space.
-The principle of least action localizes particles near S =h, downward from real, and upward from virtual actions, into the arena of mixed (shared) states.
-Upon transforming from a primordial singularity into a bivalent state, real and virtual phase spaces maintain initially local entanglements.
+Photons, having spin one, manifest as maximally symmetric (i. e., of shared eigenvalue ground state).
+So the principle of least action localizes particles near S =h, downward from real, and upward from virtual actions, into the arena of mixed (shared) states.
+A primordial singularity had initially transformed into a bivalent state, whence real and virtual phase spaces maintain initially local entanglements.
 They generate the family of subatomic particles from their own interference,

 φ[r]·φ-[r']=B·B'·exp(-2πi(rp/h+h/r'p'))=B·B'·exp(-2πi(nN+1/nN-)),with action solutions based on the Fibonacci series.
 In this regard, nN and nN- compare respectively to vibration numbers and to winding numbers of T-duality in string theory.